 Schools devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

-Unit 3 Unit 4 Summative internal assessment 1 (IA1): 25% Summative internal assessment 3 (IA3): 25% Examination - combination response • Examination - extended response to stimulus Summative internal assessment 2 (IA2): 25% Summative external assessment (EA): 25% Investigation - research report Examination - combination response
+Unit 3 Unit 4 Summative internal assessment 1 (IA1): • Examination - essay in response to historical sources 25% Summative internal assessment 3 (IA3): • Investigation - historical essay based on research 25% Summative internal assessment 2 (IA2): Independent source investigation 25% Summative external assessment (EA): • Examination - short responses to historical sources 25%

-INNOVATION & ENTERPRISE BUSINESS STUDIES
+BUSINESS STUDIES